banner

 Epoll epoll;

-// epoll.Open() creates child process I/O listening
+// epoll.Open() creates child process I/O listener

 if (auto result = epoll.Open(); !result.ok()) {